backend-development/backend-development-textbook/source/rails_authentication.md

 ### Controller

-and the session controller to handle this routes:
+And the session controller to handle these routes:

 ```bash
 rails g controller sessions new create destroy